bbmokhtari/django-translations/docs/guide/models.rst

       City: Cologne  -- Wrong
       City: Munich  -- Wrong

-   As we can see the translations of the filtered queryset are reset.
+   The solution is to do the filtering before applying the translations.
-   To fix it:
+   To do this on the relations use :class:`~django.db.models.Prefetch`.

    .. testcode:: guide_apply_translations_warning